Introduction

 "Please hold for the President of the United States," said a voice.

 "Thank you son, I feel much the same way.
-"Perhaps young voices like yours and Samantha Smith's can help guide the world toward a lasting peace."
+Perhaps young voices like yours and Samantha Smith's can help guide the world toward a lasting peace."

 "I would love to meet her, sir.
 Do you think we could both come visit you?"
 I asked.

-"I don't see why not, nice to have young people come visit the White House.
+"I don't see why not, it's nice to have young people come visit the White House.
 I'll have my staff get with you."

-"Again thank you for calling me Mr President.
+"Again, thank you for calling me Mr President.
 I'm looking forward to meeting you and the First Lady."

 A flurry of questions erupted immediately.
 "What do you mean, the White House?"
 "Who's inviting us?"
 I held up a hand, repeating the conversation to quell the rising excitement.